 No hurricanes in sight.
 Safe to eat outside.
-During this particular dinner the chefs cooked us some Mexican grub while we ate just meters from the beach because eating directly on the beach just is not as special as it sounds.
-You know…sand flies, sand in your shoes, and those sort of first world problems.
+During this special dinner, the chefs cooked us some Mexican grub while we ate just meters from the beach because eating directly on the beach is not as remarkable as it sounds.
+You know…sand flies, sand in your shoes, and first-world problems.

 Enjoying some mescal with my new friend Alberto from Wild Junket.
-Mescal is a alcohol made from the maguey plant native to Mexico.
+Mescal is an alcohol made from the maguey plant native to Mexico.
 Mescal is basically tequila’s more handsome brother.

 The lights are there, because make no mistake, these guys are performers.

 So many delicious kinds of meat.
 I think we call it a protein plate.
 Also some corn, because it’s important to eat healthy.

 Playa del Carmen resorts in Mexico are blowing up right now.
 And it is exploding with new and innovative resorts, like La Reve, which opened just over four years ago in 2008.
 With 78 yards of white-sand beach and turquoise blue waters, it is a perfect spot to relax, clear your head, and watch your troubles melt away.
 It’s also a great place to use as a home base for countless activities, including snorkeling, scuba diving, and the ultimate beachfront break from pure relaxing golf.
 But what makes this region different than most is the Mayan ruins that can be found nestled throughout the landscape and hiding in jungle valleys.
 Remember, this is your last chance to see the Mayan ruins because their calendar ends soon, so you can’t make appointments.

 So if you want to have the Mexico resort experience while avoiding the cookie-cutter resorts and drunk college kids, head to Playa del Carmen and La Reve.